 My name is Judi Boyce.
 I am a retired Culinary Specialist Seaman, and I am a wounded warrior.
 I don’t fit the traditional definition of a wounded warrior.
 I was not wounded in combat.
 In 2008, I was diagnosed with Moyamoya disease, a rare, progressive cerebrovascular disorder.
 I had joined the Navy two years earlier, but, after my diagnosis, my military career was cut short.
 My illness – and the brain surgeries that accompanied it – had a profound impact on my life in many ways.

 Did you know that November is Warrior Care Month?
-It is an opportunity to recognize wounded warrior – all types of wounded warriors.
+It is an opportunity to recognize wounded warriors – all types of wounded warriors.
 Sometimes, you can spot a wounded warrior at first glance; perhaps he has a prosthetic limb, or he was burned in a shipboard accident.
 But many of us who have an illness or injury – who have all ten fingers and ten toes, and don’t outwardly appear to struggle – still need assistance.

 Thanks to support from the Navy – particularly the Navy Wounded Warrior – Safe Harbor program – and other organizations, I have accomplished a lot since my diagnosis.
 For the past three years, I have participated in the Warrior Games, where I fell in love with archery and the gorgeous Colorado landscape.
 I currently am living in Montrose, Colorado, and I recently attended archery training camps in Salt Lake City, Utah, with a Paralympics coach.